We arrive in Carnarvon and go to the tourist information centre. Shut;

 We also drove around other scenic areas including Jarrahdale and the

 We`also did the Mandurah lunch cruise on the Peel Princess with the

 In the afternoon we make ready to move on again to the SW of WA.
 Fill

-water tanks, stow everything where it should be, check oil and water and
+water tanks, stow everything where it should be, check oil and water

+early.
 Thank you for having us so long Fi and Allan.